-Released version: ArcGIS Enterprise on Kubernetes 10.9 Final - May 2021
+Released version: ArcGIS Enterprise 11.1 on Kubernetes

 ArcGIS Enterprise on Kubernetes is a new deployment option for ArcGIS Enterprise mapping and analytics software.
-It uses microservices and containerization to provide a cloud-native architecture, running either on your organization's Kubernetes platform or in your cloud provider's Kubernetes service.
+It uses microservices and containerization to provide a cloud native architecture, running either on your organization's Kubernetes platform or in your cloud provider's Kubernetes service.

 Using Kubernetes to orchestrate and manage the back-end processes that power your GIS organization, ArcGIS Enterprise on Kubernetes provides scalability, resilience, and manageability.
 It also provides built-in high availability as well as flexibility to scale your infrastructure efficiently, and it reduces administrative overhead in managing deployments and upgrades.

 ArcGIS Enterprise on Kubernetes is for organizations that have invested in Kubernetes to orchestrate and manage their containerized applications.
 For organizations that have the resources and staff to deploy and maintain enterprise software on Kubernetes, the ArcGIS Enterprise on Kubernetes deployment option separates IT administration and maintenance from GIS administration.
 This deployment option is available to eligible ArcGIS Enterprise customers.